KittyGiraudel/site/_posts/2013-08-05-offsets-sass-mixin.md

 	left: 1em;
 	top: 1.5em;
 }</code></pre>
-<p>Unfortunately, we cannot do something like this in Sass and won't probably ever be able to do so since we have no way to define custom property.
+<p>Unfortunately, we cannot do something like this in Sass and won't probably ever be able to do so since we have no way to define custom properties.
 So let's try to do something close.</p>
 <h3>The skeleton</h3>
 <p>First, we will build the skeleton for our mixin.
-We seem to want to call our mixin with the keyword <code>absolute</code> so why not calling it <em>absolute</em>?
+We seem to want to call our mixin with the keyword <em>absolute</em> so why not calling it <code>absolute</code>?
 And we pass it a list.</p>
 <pre class="language-scss"><code>@mixin absolute($args) {
 	/* Mixin stuff here */
 }</code></pre>